mcmah309/rust_core/book/src/libs/option/option.md

 Option represents the union of two types - `Some<T>` and `None`.
 An `Option<T>` is an extension type of `T?`.
 Therefore, `Option` has zero runtime cost and has one big advantage over `T?`, you can chain null specific operations!

-All types in rust_core support nullable and `Option` implementations of classes and methods for ergonomic convenience, but you can easily switch between the two with `toOption` and `toNullable` (or you can use `.v` directly).
+rust_core support nullable and `Option` implementations of classes and methods for ergonomic convenience where possible, but you can easily switch between the two with `toOption` and `toNullable` (or you can use `.v` directly).

 ### Usage